Nepali tea: Unique selling propositions of Ilam tea

+Production and quality

 The orthodox teas from Ilam are predominantly hand-rolled or processed using traditional methods that help preserve the integrity of the tea leaves and their flavor profile.
 Unlike the mass production often seen in Darjeeling due to high global demand, Ilam tea production is generally smaller scale, which allows for more meticulous attention to quality and sustainability practices.